-Preparing a turkey the traditional way in an oven requires careful planning, hours of baking and basting, and constant attention.
+Preparing a turkey the traditional way in an oven requires careful planning, hours of roasting and basting, and constant attention.
 As a result, cooking a turkey can turn your Thanksgiving from a fun holiday with the family to a stress-filled nightmare.
-So, rather than sitting in front of the oven all day, many adventurous cooks are choosing to deep fry their Thanksgiving turkey.
+Rather than sitting in front of the oven all day, many adventurous cooks are choosing to deep fry their Thanksgiving turkey.

-The process of deep frying a turkey is relatively simple, but choosing the right oil for turkey deep fryers and figuring out how much to use is very important.
-If you're considering using a fryer for your next turkey, the useful information and tips below are a great place to start.
+The process of deep frying a turkey is relatively simple, but choosing the best oil for deep fried turkey and using the correct amount of oil is very important.
+If you're considering using a fryer to deep fry your turkey this year, check out our tips below to get started.

 Use the following links to jump to the section that most interests you:

-- How Much Oil Does a Turkey Fryer Take?
+- How Much Oil Does it Take To Deep Fry a Turkey?